Pexeva Prescribing Information

-The long-term maintenance effects of paroxetine in OCD were demonstrated in a long-term extension to Study 1.
-Patients who were responders on paroxetine during the 3-month double-blind phase and a 6-month extension on open-label paroxetine (20 to 60 mg/day) were randomized to either paroxetine or placebo in a 6-month double-blind relapse prevention phase.
-Patients randomized to paroxetine were significantly less likely to relapse than comparably treated patients who were randomized to placebo.
+The long-term efficacy of paroxetine for the treatment of OCD was demonstrated in a long-term extension to Study 1.
+Patients who responded to paroxetine during the 3-month double-blind phase and a 6-month extension on open-label paroxetine (20 mg to 60 mg daily) were randomized to either paroxetine or placebo in a 6-month double-blind relapse prevention phase.
+Patients randomized to paroxetine were statistically significantly less likely to relapse than comparably treated patients who were randomized to placebo.

-The effectiveness of paroxetine in the treatment of PD was demonstrated in three 10- to 12-week multicenter, placebo-controlled studies of adult outpatients (Studies 1-3).
+The effectiveness of paroxetine in the treatment of panic disorder (PD) was demonstrated in three 10- to 12-week multicenter, placebo-controlled studies of adult outpatients (Studies 1-3).
 Patients in all studies had PD (DSM-IIIR), with or without agoraphobia.
-In these studies, paroxetine was shown to be significantly more effective than placebo in treating PD by at least 2 out of 3 measures of panic attack frequency and on the Clinical Global Impression Severity of Illness score.
+In these studies, paroxetine was shown to be statistically significantly more effective than placebo in treating PD by at least 2 out of 3 measures of panic attack frequency and on the Clinical Global Impression Severity of Illness score.

-Study 1 was a 10-week dose-range finding study: patients were treated with fixed paroxetine doses of 10, 20, or 40 mg/day or placebo.
-A significant difference from placebo was observed only for the 40 mg/day group.
-At endpoint, 76% of patients receiving paroxetine 40 mg/day were free of panic attacks, compared to 44% of placebo-treated patients.
+Study 1 was a 10-week dose-range finding study: patients received fixed doses of paroxetine doses of 10 mg, 20 mg, or 40 mg daily or placebo.
+A statistically significant difference from placebo was observed only for the paroxetine 40 mg daily group.
+At endpoint, 76% of patients receiving paroxetine 40 mg daily were free of panic attacks, compared to 44% of placebo-treated patients.

-Study 2 was a 12-week flexible-dose study comparing paroxetine (10 to 60 mg daily) and placebo.
-At endpoint, 51% of paroxetine patients were free of panic attacks compared to 32% of placebo-treated patients.
+Study 2 was a 12-week flexible-dose study comparing paroxetine 10 mg to 60 mg daily and placebo.
+At endpoint, 51% of paroxetine-treated patients were free of panic attacks compared to 32% of placebo-treated patients.

-Study 3 was a 12-week flexible-dose study comparing paroxetine (10 to 60 mg daily) to placebo in patients concurrently receiving standardized cognitive behavioral therapy.
-At endpoint, 33% of the paroxetine-treated patients showed a reduction to 0 or 1 panic attacks compared to 14% of placebo patients.
+Study 3 was a 12-week flexible-dose study comparing paroxetine 10 mg to 60 mg daily to placebo in patients concurrently receiving standardized cognitive behavioral therapy.
+At endpoint, 33% of the paroxetine-treated patients showed a reduction to 0 or 1 panic attacks compared to 14% of placebo-treated patients.

-In both Studies 2 and 3, the mean paroxetine dose for completers at endpoint was approximately 40 mg/day of paroxetine.
+In Studies 2 and 3, the mean paroxetine dose for completers at endpoint was approximately 40 mg daily.

-Long-term maintenance effects of paroxetine in PD were demonstrated in an extension to Study 1.
-Patients who were responders during the 10-week double-blind phase and during a 3-month double-blind extension phase were randomized to either paroxetine (10, 20, or 40 mg/day) or placebo in a 3-month double-blind relapse prevention phase.
-Patients randomized to paroxetine were significantly less likely to relapse than comparably treated patients who were randomized to placebo.
+Long-term maintenance efficacy of paroxetine in PD was demonstrated in an extension to Study 1.
+Patients who responded to paroxetine during the 10-week double-blind phase and during a 3-month double-blind extension phase were randomized to either paroxetine 10 mg, 20 mg, or 40 mg daily or placebo in a 3-month double-blind relapse prevention phase.
+Patients randomized to paroxetine were statistically significantly less likely to relapse than comparably treated patients who were randomized to placebo.

 Subgroup analyses did not indicate that there were any differences in treatment outcomes as a function of age or gender.

-Study 1 was an 8-week study comparing fixed paroxetine doses of 20 mg or 40 mg/day with placebo.
-Doses of 20 mg or 40 mg of paroxetine were both demonstrated to be significantly superior to placebo on the Hamilton Rating Scale for Anxiety (HAM-A) total score.
-There was not sufficient evidence in this study to suggest a greater benefit for the 40 mg/day dose compared to the 20 mg/day dose.
+Study 1 was an 8-week study comparing fixed doses of paroxetine 20 mg or 40 mg daily with placebo.
+Doses of paroxetine 20 mg or 40 mg were both demonstrated to be statistically significantly superior to placebo on the Hamilton Rating Scale for Anxiety (HAM-A) total score.
+There was not sufficient evidence in this study to suggest a greater benefit for the paroxetine 40 mg daily dose compared to the 20 mg daily dose.

-Study 2 was a flexible-dose study comparing paroxetine (20 mg to 50 mg daily) and placebo.
-Paroxetine demonstrated statistically significant superiority over placebo on the Hamilton Rating Scale for Anxiety (HAM-A) total score.
-A third study, also flexible-dose comparing paroxetine (20 mg to 50 mg daily), did not demonstrate statistically significant superiority of paroxetine over placebo on the Hamilton Rating Scale for Anxiety (HAM-A) total score, the primary outcome.
+A third study, a flexible-dose study comparing paroxetine 20 mg to 50 mg daily to placebo, did not demonstrate statistically significant superiority of paroxetine over placebo on the Hamilton Rating Scale for Anxiety (HAM-A) total score, the primary outcome.